Frequently Asked Questions

 Select Africa Limited (“Select”) is a retail financial services group that extends unsecured microfinance loans, with a specific focus on housing and incremental housing.
-Select commenced operations in 1999 in Swaziland, and has since expanded its operations to five countries in sub-Saharan Africa.
+Select commenced operations in 1999 in Eswatini, and has since expanded its operations to five countries in sub-Saharan Africa.

 2. Which countries do Select operate in?

-Select currently has loan book operations in four countries, including Kenya, Malawi, Swaziland and Lesotho.
+Select currently has loan book operations in four countries, including Kenya, Malawi, Eswatini and Lesotho.
 Select’s operations are supported by a world class administration hub located in Mauritius, which is responsible for loan book management, work flow administration, document management and finance functions.
 The loan book system enables loan officers to quickly and efficiently process loan applications, with the benefit of robust credit vetting policies and online document mangement capabilities.
 The advisory hub, Select Advisors, located in Johannesburg, plays an advisory role across the group, advising on all aspects of the business including operations, finance, funding and management.

 3. What is incremental housing finance?